arkeldi/ACPC-DIscord-Bot/README.md

 # ACPC-DIscord-Bot
-This is the GitHub repo for ACPC's updated Duel bot.
+This is the GitHub repo for ACPC's new and improved Duel bot.